oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

     ![Update visibility](./images/lab1_009.jpg =50%x*)

-4. Step 4: (optional) Set Pre-Authenticated Request
+4. Step 4: (alternative option) Set Pre-Authenticated Request

     Please note that you have an option to set **Pre-Authentication Request** instead of changing visibility to **Public**.
-This gives you more control over what can public see and do with your images.
+This gives you more control over what can users see and do with your images.

     In this case click **Pre-Authentication Requests** link under **Resources** and then **Create Pre-Authenticated Request**.